Abrahamic religions: Circumcision

-The Church of Jesus Christ of Latter-day Saints prohibits the consumption of alcohol, coffee, and non-herbal tea.
-While there is not a set of prohibited food, the church encourages members to refrain from eating excessive amounts of red meat.

-Sabbath observance

-Sabbath in the Bible is a weekly day of rest and time of worship.
-It is observed differently in Judaism, Christianity, and Islam and informs a similar occasion in several other Abrahamic faiths.
-Though many viewpoints and definitions have arisen over the millennia, most originate in the same textual tradition.

 Proselytism

 Judaism accepts converts, but has had no explicit missionaries since the end of the Second Temple era.
 Judaism states that non-Jews can achieve righteousness by following Noahide Laws, a set of moral imperatives that, according to the Talmud, were given by God as a binding set of laws for the "children of Noah"—that is, all of humanity.
 It is believed that as much as ten percent of the Roman Empire followed Judaism either as fully ritually obligated Jews or the simpler rituals required of non-Jewish members of that faith.

-Moses Maimonides, one of the major Jewish teachers, commented: "Quoting from our sages, the righteous people from other nations have a place in the world to come if they have acquired what they should learn about the Creator".
+Moses Maimonides, one of the major Jewish teachers, commented: "Quoting from our sages, the righteous people from other nations have a place in the world to come if they have acquired what they should learn about the Creator."
 Because the commandments applicable to the Jews are much more detailed and onerous than Noahide laws, Jewish scholars have traditionally maintained that it is better to be a good non-Jew than a bad Jew, thus discouraging conversion.
 In the U.S., as of 2003 28% of married Jews were married to non-Jews.
 See also Conversion to Judaism.

 Christianity encourages evangelism.
 Many Christian organizations, especially Protestant churches, send missionaries to non-Christian communities throughout the world.
 See also Great Commission.
 Forced conversions to Catholicism have been alleged at various points throughout history.
 The most prominently cited allegations are the conversions of the pagans after Constantine; of Muslims, Jews and Eastern Orthodox during the Crusades; of Jews and Muslims during the time of the Spanish Inquisition, where they were offered the choice of exile, conversion or death; and of the Aztecs by Hernán Cortés.
 Forced conversions to Protestantism may have occurred as well, notably during the Reformation, especially in England and Ireland (see recusancy and Popish plot).